 For daily wit & wisdom, sign up for the Almanac newsletter.

-Do you test your soil?
-It's a good time to evaluate your soil's health so that any fall amendments can break down over the winter in time for spring planting.
-Here's why it's worth taking the time to lay the groundwork for a better garden next year.
+Test your soil for a better garden next year.
+Summer is a good time to evaluate your soil's health so that any fall amendments can break down over the winter in time for spring planting.
+Here's how.

 You don't have to dig too deeply to discover the secret of great gardening; it is your soil.
 Without healthy soil it is very difficult to have a successful garden and fall is the best time to evaluate your soil's health.

 Before you start dumping on the lime and fertilizers, your first step should be taking a soil sample to send off for testing.
 A good soil test will evaluate the basic texture of your soil—and, silt, or clay—and determine its acidity—the pH level.
 The available amounts of nutrients including magnesium, calcium, phosphorus, and potassium will be calculated and recommendations will be made for raising each to the correct levels for optimum plant growth.
 Armed with this knowledge, you can make the proper improvements.
 Too much of a good thing can be just as harmful as too little so let your soil test be your guide.

 Home test kits are available but they are not as accurate or thorough as professional testing.
 Contact your county extension office for soil testing information and instructions.
 Most have websites; fees for soil testing, along with the proper forms, can be found there.
 Here's a list of cooperative extension services by state.

 To take a representative sample, scrape away any surface litter, plant residues, leaves, etc.

 Avoid sampling in a spot where ashes have been dumped, manure or compost stored, or brush burned.